-Boiling Hot Water Scalds
+Boiling Water Scalds

 Classification of Burns

-Depending on how deeply and badly a burn penetrates the skin’s surface, it is classified as a first, second, third, or fourth-degree burn.
+Depending on how deeply and poorly a burn penetrates the skin’s surface, it is classified as a first, second, third, or fourth-degree burn.
 It might not be feasible to classify a burn right away when it happens.
 The full extent of the burn can be determined after a day or two because it can develop over time.

 A type of burn that affects only the outer layer of skin, known as the epidermis.
 This kind of burn is typically not very serious and will heal on its own within a few days to a week.

 It extends through all layers of the skin and into the underlying tissue.
 This type of burn is also called a full thickness burn.
-Third-degree burns can be very serious and require immediate medical attention.
+Third-degree burns can be severe and require immediate medical attention.
 The prognosis for a third-degree burn depends on the severity of the burn and how quickly it is treated.

 Common Accidents Resulting in Scalding